 Distances and speeds are measured in kilometers in Italy.
 The speed limit is usually signposted on each new stretch of road or change in speed.

 Speed limits are limits, not targets; only drive as fast as feels safe.
-Try not to worry if locals who know the roads better than you pass you at a safe place on the road.
+Try not to worry if locals who know the roads better than you pass you to a safe place on the road.

 Can You Cross Borders With Your Italian Rental Car?

-If you want to venture into France, Switzerland, Slovenia, or Austria with your rental car it’s generally okay to do so!
-As these countries are within the Schengen Zone you won’t have to stop at a border crossing.
+If you want to venture into France, Switzerland, Slovenia, or Austria with your rental car, it’s generally okay to do so!
+As these countries are within the Schengen Zone, you won’t have to stop at a border crossing.
 Many times you may not even know you’ve entered a new country!
 (We’ve done this!)

 Scooters and Mopeds in Italy

 It’s important to watch out for locals driving scooters and mopeds in Italy.
-They are everywhere, especially in the cities and should be treated with the same respect that you treat a car.
-The mopeds drive a bit erratically so don’t be surprised if they suddenly pull out in front of you!
+They are everywhere, especially in the cities, and should be treated with the same respect that you treat a car.
+The mopeds drive a bit erratically, so don’t be surprised if they suddenly pull out in front of you!

 ZTL Zones in Italy